nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ### Adding a shortcut

-Do you find some of your commonly used commands too lengthy to type?
-Configure your shortcuts now to save yourself some trouble!
+If you happen to have certain commands that you find yourself frequently using, rainyDay's shortcuts can make it much easier to execute those commands!

-Format: `shortcut SHORTCUTCOMMAND -maps ACTUALCOMMAND`
+Format: `shortcut SHORTCUTNAME -maps ACTUALCOMMAND`

-* `SHORTCUTCOMMAND` can be any single word of your choice
+* `SHORTCUTNAME` can be any single word of your choice to save a reference to the actual command
 * `ACTUALCOMMAND` is the actual command which you want your shortcut to perform

 Example of usage:

 You often eat the same noodle dish from your favourite coffee shop.
-To save yourself the trouble of typing the same full command everytime, you could configure the shortcut as follows.
+To save yourself the trouble of typing the same command in full everytime, you could configure the shortcut as follows.

-`shortcut myshortcut -maps add -out noodles $4 -c food`
+`shortcut FavouriteLunch -maps add -out noodles $4 -c food`

 ### Using a shortcut

-Now that you have [configured your shortcuts](#adding-a-shortcut), you would like to use the shortcut to save yourself the trouble of typing the full command.
+After you have configuring your shortcuts, you would like to use the shortcut to save yourself the trouble of typing the full command.
+This can be done by providing an input according to the following format:

-Format: `SHORTCUTCOMMAND`
+Format: `SHORTCUTNAME`

 Example of Usage:

 You have configured the shortcut according to the example in the [adding a shortcut](#adding-a-shortcut) section.
-Now all you have to do is input the shortcut as follows.
+Now all you have to do is input the name of the shortcut as follows.

-`myshortcut`
+`FavouriteLunch`

 Using the shortcut will allow you to add the same entry for noodles with a shorter command!